Next post.

 Yep - three rows out by the shed.
 We’ll be eatin’ good come fall.

-other spellings: peanut beans, old-timey peanut beans, and Tennessee peanut beans
+variations: peanut beans, old-timey peanut beans, Tennessee peanut beans

 ★ Don’t let the name fool you - peanut beans aren’t soft and tender.
 They’re famously stringy, but with careful stringing and a long pressure cook (often with fatback or streaked meat), they turn into a rich, flavorful pot of beans locals swear by. ★